jchio001/Savory-Backend/ENDPOINT_DOC.md

-        "id": <Integer> The id of the photo "account_id": <Integer> The id of the account that posted it "photo_url": <String> The url of the photo "creation_date": <Long> The upload time in epoch time },
+        "id": <Integer> The id of the photo "account_id": <Integer> The id of the account that posted it "photo_url": <String> The url of the photo "yelp_id": <String>.
+The Yelp id of the restaurant this photo maps to "restaurant_name": <String>.
+The name of the restaurant this photo maps to "creation_date": <Long> The upload time in epoch time },
     ...